 - You can dual boot Ubuntu with Windows (so that you can choose which OS to use at the time your system boots)

 - You can replace Windows with Ubuntu by wiping it altogether from your system

 The method I am going to show in this tutorial is the fourth one.
 You wipe out the entire system and let Ubuntu be your only operating system.
-In my experience, this is the easiest way to install Ubuntu.
+In my experience, this is the easiest way to install Ubuntu without any hassle.